Four Reasons Your Skin Is Breaking Out During the Holidays

 Take time to destress with a clarifying and healing mask.
 Sulfur Clay Mask is the ultimate detox for acne-prone skin.
 It combines bentonite clay with natural sulfur to fight bacteria, accelerate cell turnover, and pull impurities from the skin.
 It also contains healing zinc sulfate and pore-flushing salicylic acid.

-Vitamin A serum will accelerate cell turnover and renewal to peel away impactions and strengthen skin structure, bringing a smoother, clearer complexion.
-If you haven’t used vitamin A therapy before, start with Derm-A-Gel.
-Then, as skin acclimates, work your way up to Exfol-A Forté, our transformative cocktail of exfoliating alpha hydroxy acids and cell-regenerating Vitamin A Propionate.
+A Retinoid (Vitamin A) serum will accelerate cell turnover and renewal to peel away impactions and strengthen skin structure, bringing a smoother, clearer complexion.
+If you haven’t used retinoid (vitamin A) therapy before, start with Derm-A-Gel.
+Then, as skin acclimates, work your way up to Exfol-A, our transformative cocktail of exfoliating alpha hydroxy acids and cell-regenerating Vitamin A Propionate.

 For skin that’s a little sensitive or prone to hyperpigmentation, mandelic acid is the perfect balance of muscle and mild.
 This gentle anti-bacterial exfoliating acid kills acne bacteria to prevent breakouts, decongests pores, and promotes even tone by suppressing melanin production.
 Find mandelic acid in our cleansers, toners, and serums.